 His jury trial success and experience in unique and difficult product design cases has been recognized in the past as reflected in the Illinois Jury Verdict Reporter’s selection and publication of three notable defense verdicts in its 1998 and 2001-2002 Special Supplements where he was the lead or co-trial counsel.
 On October 24, 2019, he was again recognized by the JVR with a 2019 Trial Lawyer Excellence Award for the most outstanding defense verdict in a product liability action.

-Mr. Boyle's trial efforts have shaped Illinois' product liability laws.
-On October 17, 2008, the Illinois Supreme Court reversed an adverse trial result finding that Mr. Boyle's client was entitled to more favorable jury instructions explaining the risk-utility test in design defect cases.
-This prominent appellate victory was predicted on Mr. Boyle's solid record developed in the trial court.
-The landmark decision has benefitted all manufacturing defendants facing design defect allegations.
+Mr. Boyle’s trial efforts have shaped Illinois’ product liability laws.
+On October 17, 2008, the Illinois Supreme Court reversed an adverse trial result finding that Mr. Boyle’s client was entitled to more favorable jury instructions explaining the risk-utility test in design defect cases.
+This prominent appellate victory was predicated on Mr. Boyle’s solid record developed in the trial court.
+This landmark decision has benefitted all manufacturing defendants facing design defect allegations.